Sam Esmail

-Sam Esmail (born September 17, 1977) is an American film and television producer, director, and screenwriter who runs the production company Esmail Corp.
-He is best known as the creator, writer and director of the award-winning USA Network television series Mr. Robot (2015–2019), starring Rami Malek.
-He also wrote and directed the feature film Comet (2014).
-He directed and produced the acclaimed Amazon Prime Video psychological thriller Homecoming (2018–2020), starring Julia Roberts and Janelle Monáe, and produced USA's Briarpatch (2020), Starz's Gaslit (2022), and Peacock's Angelyne (2022) and The Resort (2022).
-As of 2023, Esmail is attached to produce a number of upcoming television series and films, including Metropolis (a miniseries adaptation of the 1927 silent film), and the film Leave the World Behind—both for which he also serves as director and writer—and a new Battlestar Galactica television series to serve as a soft reboot of the 2004 show's universe.
+Sam Esmail (born September 17, 1977) is an Egyptian-American film and television producer, director, and screenwriter who runs the production company Esmail Corp.
+He is best known as the creator, writer, and director of the award-winning USA Network television series Mr. Robot (2015–2019), starring Rami Malek.
+He wrote and directed the feature films Comet (2014) and Leave the World Behind (2023).
+He produced and directed the first season of the acclaimed Amazon Prime Video psychological thriller Homecoming (2018–2020), starring Julia Roberts and Janelle Monáe, and produced USA's Briarpatch (2020), Starz's Gaslit (2022), and Peacock's Angelyne (2022) and The Resort (2022).

-Esmail's work often centers on the themes of alienation, technology, and American society, and he is known to work with cinematographer Tod Campbell and producer Chad Hamilton of Anonymous Content.
+Esmail's work often centers on the themes of alienation, technology, and American society.

-Early life
+Early life and education

 Esmail was born to Egyptian immigrant parents in Hoboken, New Jersey.
+He has described his parents as "very strict Muslims, and they weren't shy about showing it."
 He has an older sister and two younger brothers, including Samer Esmail who was a post-production coordinator for Mr. Robot and Homecoming.
-His family is Muslim.

 When he was five years old, his family moved to South Carolina and then to Charlotte, North Carolina.
-As a kid, Esmail was very interested in technology.
+As a child, Esmail was very interested in technology.
 He acquired his first computer when he was nine and began computer programming a few years later.
-He attended high school in Summerville, South Carolina, where he said, "I used to hold Stanley Kubrick film festivals at my house in high school.
+He attended high school in Summerville, South Carolina, where he faced racism.
+He said, "I used to hold Stanley Kubrick film festivals at my house in high school.
 These are not cool things.
-Back in my day, those are things that you would get beaten up for," adding, "When you're a funny-looking Egyptian growing up in Jersey and South Carolina, it kind of gets rough."
+Back in my day, those are things that you would get beaten up for ...
+When you're a funny-looking Egyptian growing up in Jersey and South Carolina, it kind of gets rough."
 The family eventually moved back to Sewell, New Jersey, where Esmail graduated from Washington Township High School in 1995.

 Esmail attended New York University where he studied film and computer science.
 He graduated in 1998 from the university's Tisch School of the Arts.
 While attending the school, Esmail worked in its computer lab before being put on academic probation for hacking emails there.

 After graduating he briefly worked for an internet start-up, before founding his own ISP software company called Portal Vision.
 At age 20, he raised US$6 million in venture capital funding during the dot-com boom but the software quickly became outdated when broadband internet began replacing dial-up.
 He left his position as president and chief technology officer to briefly attend Dartmouth College's creative writing program.

 Esmail moved to Los Angeles in 2001 where he attended the AFI Conservatory.
 He graduated with a Master of Fine Arts in directing in 2004.